 Laura Kasbar, founder of Gemiini, spent 17 years developing the specific modeling method called Discrete Video Modeling, or DVM.
 It has been shown to be 300% more effective at teaching language than standard video modeling.

 Discrete Video Modeling Method simplifies concepts and breaks down information into understandable and digestible bites making it an optional solution for people with special needs.

 How can you harness the power of Discrete Video Modeling?

-With a Gemiini subscription, you'll receive access to over 80,000 powerful DVM videos.
-From beginning imitation skills to advanced vocabulary, almost any therapy video you can imagine is right at your finger tips.
+With a Gemiini subscription, you'll receive access to over 150,000 powerful educational videos.
+From beginning imitation skills to advanced vocabulary, almost any therapy video you can imagine is right at your fingertips.

 We even have a feature where you can upload and store your own video clips and create your own personal video modeling library!

-Harness the power of discrete video modeling: Sign up for a 7-day FREE Trial today.
+Harness the power of discrete video modeling: Sign up for your FREE trial today!